Adegrite/TesseractChain/README.md

 After MVP on btc techs i will try to rebuild it on Ethereum techs.

 # How it should looks?
-It will be a site with authorize mechanism where you can sign up and send some transactions at an early stage and... some other stuff that i will come up with later ;)
+It will be a site with authorize mechanism where you can sign up and send some transactions at an early stage and some other stuff in future!